 Make these basic, low carb meatballs in a big batch and freeze them.
 Frozen meatballs are easy to keep and best of all, you’ll have a keto meatball ready any time you want them for your favorite low carb recipe.
 One great pairing is put these on a bed of zucchini noodles, yum !
 These are seasoned just right, tender, and juicy and they’ll stay delicious in the freezer for up to six months.
 I found that putting them in vacuum sealed bags keeps them from getting freezer burned so quickly too.

-For this recipe you’ll need: ground beef, ground pork, eggs, Parmesan cheese (in the green can), dried basil, dried oregeno, salt, garlic granules, dried thyme, black pepper
+For this recipe you’ll need: ground beef, ground pork, eggs, Parmesan cheese (in the green can), dried basil, dried oregano, salt, garlic granules, dried thyme, black pepper.

 If you are in a hurry click here to go straight to the recipe.

 You’d think low carb meatballs would be a no brainer — after all, they’re mostly meat, right?
 The thing is that most meatball recipes have breadcrumbs or some other high carb ingredient added to them to keep them light and tender.
 When you just pack ground meat together you end up with a golf ball.

 No one wants to eat a golf ball.

 Well, these are not golf balls.
 Granted, a frozen meatball is as hard as a golf ball until you defrost it.
 This keto meatball recipe yields tender, juicy, and full of flavor plus you can flash freeze them on a baking sheet, put them in freezer containers (I like vacuum sealers for this), and store them in the freezer for up to six months.
 Anytime you need meatballs for a recipe you’ve got them all ready.
 Just thaw and heat.